ECP-WarpX/WarpX/Examples/Physics_applications/plasma_acceleration/README.rst

 Additionally, to speed up computation, this example uses the :ref:`boosted frame method <theory-boostedframe>` to effectively model long acceleration lengths.

-Alternatively, an other common approximation for PWFAs is quasi-static modeling, e.g., if effects such as self-injection can be ignored.
+Alternatively, another common approximation for PWFAs is quasi-static modeling, useful if effects such as self-injection can be ignored.
 In the Beam, Plasma & Accelerator Simulation Toolkit (BLAST), `HiPACE++ <https://hipace.readthedocs.io>`__ provides such methods.

 .. note::